AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/09_Vector_Search_Cosmos_DB/README.md

 # Use vector search on embeddings in Azure Cosmos DB for NoSQL

->**NOTE**: Azure Cosmos DB for NoSQL supports vector search on embeddings.
-This functionality is not supported on RUs-based accounts.

 ## Embeddings and vector search

 Embedding is a way of serializing the semantic meaning of data into a vector representation.
 Because the generated vector embedding represents the semantic meaning, it means that when it is searched, it can find similar data based on the semantic meaning of the data rather than exact text.
 Data can come from many sources, including text, images, audio, and video.
 Because the data is represented as a vector, vector search can, therefore, find similar data across all different types of data.